Open relationship: Reasons for entering an open relationship

-“It has been proposed that men (both gay and straight), in contrast to women, are able to cognitively separate sex from emotions (or love) in a process commonly termed compartmentalization."
-This means it is not unusual for homosexual men to have open relationships, which means breaking the ‘norm’ of a committed and ‘typical’ heterosexual relationship.
+"It has been proposed that men (both gay and straight), in contrast to women, are able to cognitively separate sex from emotions (or love) in a process commonly termed compartmentalization."
+This means it is not unusual for homosexual men to have open relationships, which means breaking the 'norm' of a committed and 'typical' heterosexual relationship.
 That is not to suggest that open relationships do not work; research has shown comparable relationship satisfaction for both monogamous and non-monogamous couples.
 However, it could be that there is a lack of emotional investment in the relationship that makes it harder to navigate through tough times.

 Reasons for avoiding an open relationship

 Many couples consider open relationships, but choose not to follow through with the idea.
 If a person attempts to approach their committed monogamous partner about transitioning to an open relationship, the monogamous partner may convince or coerce them to either stay monogamous or pursue a new partner.
 There may also be concern that when beginning an open relationship, a partner may become only concerned in their personal development and pay less attention to their partner.

 Jealousy is often present in monogamous relationships, and adding one or more partners to the relationship may cause it to increase.
 Results of some studies have suggested that jealousy remains a problem in open relationships because the actual involvement of a third party is seen as a trigger.
 In Constantine & Constantine (1971), the researchers found that 80% of participants in open marriages had experienced jealousy at one point or another.

 Consensual nonmonogamous relationships have negative stereotypes around them, including less sexually fulfilling, more sexually risky, and less moral.
-These stereotypes are reinforced by mononormativity, which is simply the belief that monogamous relationships are the most natural and culturally acceptable relationship.
+These stereotypes are reinforced by mononormativity, which is the belief that monogamous relationships are the most natural and culturally acceptable relationship.

 Cultural pressure may also dissuade initiating or switching to an open relationship.
 There is a commonly held societal stereotype that those involved in open relationships are less committed or mature than those who are in monogamous relationships.
 Films, media, and self-help books present the message that to desire more than one partner means not having a "true" relationship.
 In the post-WWII 1950s-1970s, it was traditional to "date around" (with guidelines such not going out with one particular suitor twice in a row) until ready to start "going steady" (the onset of exclusivity and sexual exploration); since then, non-exclusive dating around has lost favour and going directly to steady (now known simply as exclusive dating) has been elevated instead.
 Desiring an open relationship in these days often claimed to be a phase that a person is passing through before being ready to "settle down".
 The logistics of an open relationship may be difficult to cope with, especially if the partners reside together, split finances, own property, or parent children.